chrisplatorres/exokit-web-docs/_includes/home.md

 # Exokit Web, the web metaverse engine

-*Exokit Web* is a meta-engine for composing multiple WebXR apps in web page.
+*Exokit Web* is a meta-engine for composing multiple WebXR apps in a web page.
 It works in all web browsers, VR and AR headsets, and has no dependencies.

 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/COhmahoC2Mg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>